femiayodeji/xlang/README.md

 # Xlang
-A demo compiler for a simple additive mathematics.
+A demo compiler for a simple arithmetic operation.
+- Addition
+- Subtraction